 \subsection{Adversarially Generated Manipulations}

-We evaluate our generated samples with respect to properties (i)-(iv) above.
+We evaluate our generated samples with respect to properties (i)-(iv) above. \\

-\textbf{Fidelity and Diversity. \quad} To measure (i), i.e., whether samples lie on the ImageNet manifold, we are interested in measuring both \textit{Fidelity}---whether the generated samples are high quality---and \textit{Diversity}---whether the generated samples capture the diversity of the original real dataset.
-To this end, we consider the FID score~\cite{fid}, which was introduced as a metric to capture both \textit{Fidelity} and \textit{Diversity}.
+\textbf{Fidelity and Diversity. \quad} To measure (i), i.e., whether samples lie on the ImageNet manifold, we are interested in measuring both \textit{Fidelity}--- are the generated samples of high quality?---and \textit{Diversity}--- do the generated samples capture the diversity of the original real dataset?
+To capture both \textit{Fidelity} and \textit{Diversity} we consider the FID score~\cite{fid}.
 For a pretrained PRIME-ResNet50 classifier~\cite{PRIME2021}, we consider three groups of images: (1) 3k images chosen at random from the ImageNet validation set, (2) their corresponding adversarial manipulations generated using APT, (3) 3k images chosen at random from the ImageNet training set.

 First, we evaluate the FID score between (1) and (2).
 As can be seen in \cref{tab:FID}, the value is lower than the other groups, indicating that the distributions are close.
 To evaluate the FID against non-matching groups of real images, we consider the FID between (1) and (3) and between (2) and (3).